calliope-project/solar-and-wind-potentials/README.md

 ## Run the analysis

-    snakemake --use-conda paper
+    snakemake --use-conda

-This will run all analysis steps to reproduce results and eventually build the paper.
+This will run all analysis steps to estimate potentials.

 You can also run certain parts only by using other `snakemake` rules; to get a list of all rules run `snakemake --list`.